 Why?

-Adding WordPress plugins for little tasks like these on WordPress sites every now & then increases the number of plugin files (JS & CSS files) & this puts a load on your server thus reducing its performance.
+Adding WordPress plugins for small tasks on WordPress sites every now & then increases the number of plugin files (JS & CSS) & this puts a load on your server, reducing its performance.

-It also makes your sites load slow which in turn decreases your google rankings.
+It also makes your sites load slowly, which in turn decreases your Google rankings.
 I prefer the manual method over plugins.

-But you can go with the above plugins if your site contains a lot of images as it’ll be nearly impossible to manually convert all the images to WebP.
-Just follow the below steps; you’ll be good to go:
+But you can use the plugins above if your site has a lot of images, as it’ll be nearly impossible to manually convert them all to WebP.
+Just follow the steps below; you’ll be good to go:

 Step 1: Create A Child Theme First